You can only see your own Skill IQ, not other professionals who've taken Skill IQ, unless they decide to share it.

 Then, click on Developer Story in the top left navigation.

 Fill out your Developer Story with the following details: your name; at least 2 skills you're interested in; location; your current employer, what technologies you use at your employer, and your responsibilities (75 characters).
-In the next dialogue box, add more skills you're interested in.
+In the next dialog box, add more skills you're interested in.
 This completes setting up your Developer Story.

 You must fill out all the information in the Developer Story dialog boxes to create your Developer Story.